citp/privacy-policy-historical/d/da/dai/dailomo.com.md

-> *The following text is extracted and transformed from the dailomo.com privacy policy that was archived on 2012-05-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120516141850id_/http%3A//www.dailomo.com/tamil/pages/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dailomo.com privacy policy that was archived on 2012-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121230184352id_/http%3A//www.dailomo.com/dailomo-privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Dailomo Privacy Policy

 Dailomo.com welcomes you.
 We value your privacy, and want you to know what information we collect and what we do with it.

 From time to time, we may make changes to this Policy.
 We will endeavor to post the changes before they become effective.
 This consumer privacy policy applies to any information we collect or receive about you, from any source.
 We wants you to Feel comfortable using our web sites, Feel secure submitting information to us, Contact us with your questions or concerns about privacy on this site and Know that by using our sites you are consenting to the collection of certain data

-**Cookies - Automatic Data Collection**
+**Cookies – Automatic Data Collection**

-We use a software technology called "cookies" for several purposes, depending on the type of cookie employed.
-Within Dailomo.com, we use what are commonly called "session" cookies, meaning that they only last as long as you are online.
+We use a software technology called “cookies” for several purposes, depending on the type of cookie employed.
+Within Dailomo.com, we use what are commonly called “session” cookies, meaning that they only last as long as you are online.
 We use these cookies to identify you as a valid subscriber so that we can deliver music to you, to ensure that no one else can sign on simultaneously with your account from another computer and to help us personalize your service experience based on your registration preferences (such as genre).
 We may also use session cookies to help us facilitate any promotions or surveys that we provide.
-As part of the sign-in process, we may also use what are commonly called "persistent" cookies which stay with you after your session is over and you are offline.
+As part of the sign-in process, we may also use what are commonly called “persistent” cookies which stay with you after your session is over and you are offline.
 We only use these cookies in connection with a sign-in feature that allows you to save your member name and password so that the next time you sign in, these fields will be pre populated for you.
 This cookie is only offered in conjunction with certain Affiliate Sites that choose to make it available and it can only be activated if you select that option during your sign-in.
 If you select this option you can always deselect it each time you sign-in.

-In order to personalize our service for your enjoyment and to monitor and improve the performance of our technology, we do collect/capture other data such as a member's searches (such as their search criteria and results).
+In order to personalize our service for your enjoyment and to monitor and improve the performance of our technology, we do collect/capture other data such as a member’s searches (such as their search criteria and results).
 For our internal purposes, we gather information such as date, time, connection speed and IP address of all visitors to our site.
 We keep this information simply for our internal security audit log, trend analysis, and system administration.

 **Third Party Advertising & Third Party Cookies:**